-Perhaps, in preparation of this mass Earthling Earth exodus…. the human species to colonize the moon, people even begin to develop, “underwater cities,” here on Earth.
+Perhaps, in preparation of this mass Earthling Earth exodus…. the human species may even seek to colonize the moon, perhaps also people may even develop, “underwater cities,” here on Earth.
 Again, this could all take place in the next decade.
-Imagine, people colonizing the ocean, “in preparation for creating moon colonies,” in decades to come…
+Imagine, people colonizing the ocean, “in preparation for creating moon colonies,” throughout the decades to come…

 The Human Race?